Dick Spring: Early career

-Spring's political life began in 1979, when he successfully contested the local elections in Tralee.
-He replaced his father Dan Spring TD on Kerry County Council that year.
-Spring senior had been a TD for Kerry North since 1943, mostly representing Labour, but he was briefly a member of National Labour.
+Spring's political life began when he successfully contested the 1979 Kerry County Council election for the county electoral area of Tralee, succeeding his father Dan Spring TD on Kerry County Council that year.
+Spring senior had been a TD for Kerry North since 1943, mostly representing Labour, but he was a member of the National Labour Party from 1944 to 1950.

-He was first elected to Dáil Éireann in the general election of 1981 for the constituency of Kerry North, the seat previously held by his father Dan.
-The Labour Party formed a coalition Government with Fine Gael and Spring was appointed a junior minister on his first day as a Deputy.
+He was first elected to Dáil Éireann in the 1981 general election for the constituency of Kerry North, again succeeding his father.
+The Labour Party formed a coalition Government with Fine Gael and Spring was appointed a junior minister on his first day as a TD.

+Leadership

 When Michael O'Leary resigned as party leader after the February 1982 general election, Spring allowed his name to go forward in the leadership contest.
-He easily defeated Barry Desmond and Michael D. Higgins, but inherited the leadership of a deeply divided party.
+He defeated Barry Desmond and Michael D. Higgins, but inherited the leadership of a deeply divided party.
 Spring was a strong opponent of anti-coalition politics and systematically removed Trotskyist activists from the party.
-Most notably he expelled the Militant Tendency (later Socialist Party), including Joe Higgins and Clare Daly.
+Most notably he expelled the Militant Tendency in 1989 (which later became Socialist Party), including Joe Higgins and Clare Daly.

-Ministerial appointment
+Tánaiste (1982–1987)

 Following the November 1982 general election Labour again formed a coalition government with Fine Gael.
 Spring was appointed Tánaiste and Minister for the Environment.
+In a reshuffle following the resignation from cabinet of former Labour leader Frank Cluskey in December 1983, Spring was appointed as Minister for Energy.
 He was closely involved in the negotiations which led to the Anglo-Irish Agreement in 1985.
-In 1987, the Labour Party withdrew from the government on budgetary issues, and Fianna Fáil took power in the subsequent election.
-Spring himself narrowly escaped losing his seat when he was re-elected by just four votes.
+In January 1987, the Labour Party withdrew from the government on budgetary issues.
+At the 1987 general election, Spring narrowly escaped losing his seat when he was re-elected by just four votes.
+Fianna Fáil took office in a minority government after the election.

 Opposition

-Under Spring, the Labour Party selected Mary Robinson as its candidate in the 1990 presidential election.
+The Labour Party selected Mary Robinson as its candidate in the 1990 presidential election.
 Robinson was elected, and this success enhanced the credibility of his leadership of the party.
-For Spring, his period in opposition coincided, with the exposure of a number of business scandals and gave him the opportunity to shine as a critic of the Fianna Fáil government, led by the controversial Charles Haughey.
+For Spring, his period in opposition coincided with the exposure of several business scandals and allowed him to shine as a critic of the Fianna Fáil government, led by Charles Haughey.